Social Security Disability Attorney in Denver

 Defining Disability Under Colorado Law

-• $1,350 per month for non-blind individuals.
+• $1,350 per month for non-blind individuals

-• $2,260 per month for blind individuals.
+• $2,260 per month for individuals who are blind

 Understanding the Social Security Disability Process